-The obligation with respect to the accused's right to counsel is broader than in some other states, and it is not limited to situations involving a communication.
-In Minnesota and Iowa, the prosecutor must make reasonable efforts to assure that the accused has been advised of his right to obtain counsel and the procedure for obtaining counsel.
+The prosecutor must make reasonable efforts to assure that the accused has been advised of his right to obtain counsel and the procedure for obtaining counsel.

 The prosecutor shall "not seek to obtain from an unrepresented accused a waiver of important pretrial rights, such as the right to a preliminary hearing".
 Note, this is in contrast to the Wisconsin rule which specifically authorizes waiver in some circumstances.